speaking-portal-project-team-a/The-Speaking-Portal-Project/README.md

 ### API

-Once the API receives the request, it initializes a node instance, creates a `/tmp` directory for file I/O operations, and begins the animation process by sending all user inputs to main.
+When the API receives a request, the uploaded files are stored in the `/tmp` directory.
+The API code then reads these inputs and converts them to the appropriate format for Rhubarb and ffmpeg.
+Upon conversion, the animation process is started by sending all user inputs to the `main.ts` file.

 Here's a typical example of the JSON sent in a POST request.